Deep-brain-stimulation-DBS

 • One or more insulated cables known as leads, or electrodes, are placed in the brain.

-• Anchors to secure the lines to the cranium.
-The neurostimulator delivered an electric current.
+• Anchors to secure the leads to the cranium.
+The neurostimulator delivers an electric current.

-• The simulator is similar to a heart pacemaker.
+• The stimulator is similar to a heart pacemaker.

-• It is often located beneath the skin below the collarbone, but it can be found elsewhere in the body.
+• It is most commonly found beneath the skin below the collarbone; it may also be found elsewhere in the body.

 • In certain cases, another thin, insulated wire called an extension is used to link the lead to the neurostimulator.